 It’s a nice thought, “relationship with myself” and it’s easy to state, yet a bit more challenging to execute in a world where I have become habituated and conditioned to perform within a series of identities.
 That is partially why I am loving this whole retired person identity.
 It’s the first time I feel free enough to dance my way through the jungles of time and conditioning to locate who I am and what it is I need to accomplish before I leave this body and this planet.

 I did something dramatic recently because I felt that my Universe was moving me toward a difficult decision.
-Without getting into details, I made the unilateral decision to leave a friendship with someone I had come to love deeply because the concept of “working out our differences” felt scary and unsafe to me.
-This is not the first time that I have shut toxic people out of my life.
-Just like the trauma of leaving my abusive husband, or ending a one-way pen-pal relationship, I decided to take care of my own interests and let the other person worry about theirs.
+Without getting into details, I made the unilateral decision to exit a friendship with someone I had come to love deeply because the concept of “working out our differences” felt scary and unsafe to me.
+It reminded me of the many times in my life when I have had to shut people out of my life to secure my own sense of safety.
+Just like the trauma of leaving my abusive husband, or ending a one-way pen-pal relationship, or abandoning my role within the Toastmasters organization after my back gave out, I decided to take care of my own interests and let the other person worry about theirs.
 In order to feel the light of self-love and self-care afterward, I convinced myself that our misunderstanding was a contest of figuring out what was right or wrong.
-I just cling to the simplicity of the phrase “what is and what is not,” as Merlin’s dragon so precisely pointed out.
+Looking back, I find comfort in clinging to the simplicity of the belief that our ending was totally inevitable, just as Merlin’s dragon so precisely pointed out.
 What is happening to me is a whole new way of taking care of myself, just honoring my own truth, and not allowing anyone to influence me with theirs.
 To me, this is a new and scary path, but one of keeping a direct and honest relationship with whatever I want to believe about me.
-I have no idea what is happening to the other person but I can only hope it is just as important for them and I suspect, the action of separation is the very best thing for both of us on so many, many levels.
+I have no idea what is happening to the other person, because I have ceased all contact.
+But I can only hope it is just as important for them and I suspect, the action of separation is the very best thing for both of us on so many, many levels.

 Perhaps, it was my destiny to share those two extraordinary years with this exceptional person in a friendship that was as unique as it was magical.
 It changed me and I am hopeful it added to their experience as well and there is no debris.